-A Message from Robert Parker, Director of Undergraduate Studies
+A Message from Julia Felice, DNS Interim Director of Undergraduate Studies

 Dear New Students,

 We are delighted to have you joining us in the Division of Nutritional Sciences (DNS).
 The DNS is home to the human health science majors at Cornell and includes students from three colleges.
 You are a student in the College of Human Ecology and are majoring in Nutritional Sciences (NS) or Human Biology, Health, and Society (HBHS), or a student in College of Agriculture and Life Sciences majoring in Nutritional Sciences (NS).

 Soon after you arrive on campus, you will be assigned an academic advisor from the DNS faculty.
 Any questions you have about advising should be directed to that person.
 In the meantime, for the first term schedule, "Scheduling Advice for Freshmen" below will help you to choose courses appropriate for your chosen major.
 Please read it carefully to thoroughly understand your different options and choices.
-You can still make changes (add/drop) to your schedule during the first three weeks of classes.
+You can still make changes (add/drop) to your schedule during the first several days of classes.

-If you have any further questions regarding the first term schedule, please contact Dr. Cha-Sook You (Assistant Director of Undergraduate Studies), Professor Robert Parker (Director of Undergraduate Studies), CHE Student Services Office, or the DNS academic affairs office.
+If you have any further questions regarding the first term schedule, please contact Dr. Julia Felice (Interim Director of Undergraduate Studies, CHE Student Services Office, or the DNS academic affairs office.

 Again, we welcome you to the Division of Nutritional Sciences and hope that you will let us be your HOME away from home...